 Verifiable Consumer Request: A request made by a consumer, or by a consumer on behalf of their minor child, or by an authorized person on behalf of the consumer, that can be verified by a business.

 CCPA provides consumers certain rights.
-Businesses are obliged to respond to consumer requests to them and offer methods that help them exercise these rights.
-Let’s have a look at these rights:
+Businesses are responsible for responding to consumer requests and also to offer methods that help them exercise these rights.
+Let’s have a look at these rights.

 Right to Access